 As for the cleanup?
 Simply dump the water out of the slow cooker and dry.
 Done!

 Of course, these easy steps are preceded by the few minutes needed to put the ingredients into the cooking dish and three easy hours of hands-off slow cooking.

-Of course, that is preceded by a couple of minutes to put the ingredients into the cooking dish and three easy hours in the slow cooker.
-Really…it is that easy!
-The gingerbread version is one that we have enjoyed over countless breakfasts, and I have tweaked the combination of spices and molasses over time to achieve just the right flavor.
+The gingerbread version is one that we’ve enjoyed for countless breakfasts, and I have tweaked the combination of spices and molasses over time to achieve just the right flavor.